happycat33/CMPUT404-assignment-ajax/README.md

 * ianta - helped me figure out how to make a call to sendXMLRequest (inside addEntity) and gave me and idea on how to update the frontend canvas (inside update).
 * truonggi - Helped me get started on sendXMLRequest (explained what i should be returning inside onReadyStateChange).
-* og - Helped me fix update() so that there are no latency issues (suggessted i call sendXMLRequest function instead of making a new call).
+* og - Helped me fix update() so that there are no latency issues
+* landberg -  helped me make sure I didn't miss any cases involving the server.py (edgecases)

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.